 - Add a user to a group outside their organization

-- All users created by a User Admin will have No AD Authentication set on their account.
+- All users created by a User Admin will have the No AD Authentication checkbox (pre-11.13 releases) or Issuetrak Authentication (11.13 and later) dropdown set on their account.

-- User Admins will only be able to add users to groups that already belong to the same organization (and its allowed organizations) that the User Admin is a part of.
+- User Admins will only be able to add users to groups that already belong to the same organizations that the User Admin is a part of.

 Legacy Upgrade Considerations